Madhu031090/Test/README.md

 Chrome Driver Version - 77.0
 Selenium WebDriver - 76.0

-Getting Started
+Getting Started:
 Install Visual Studio 2017
 Make sure to download and Install Specflow packages Reference - https://specflow.org/getting-started/#InstallSetup To get started, clone the git repository to your local and pull the changes from the master.

-Running the tests
+Running the tests:
 Once the above steps are completed, build the project.
 On successful build, you will be able to see 14 tests in the test explorer.
 Right click on the entire test suite or any particular category to run/debug through the tests.